PhilArmstrong/pahole-gdb/README.md

 pahole for gdb
 ==============

+I believe this code ships with gdb in Fedora, but Debian doesn’t seem to include it for some reason.

 Put the two python scripts somewhere handy, then copy gdbinit to ~/.gdbinit (or add the python scripts to your existing gdbinit) after editing the python include path in your ~/.gdbinit to add the